There's plenty to do at the National Frontier Trails Museum.

-Watch a film in our theater, tour the exhibits, see real wagon ruts, or enjoy a wagon ride.
-Check our calendar of events for other activities.
+Watch a film in our theater, tour the exhibits, see real wagon ruts, enjoy a wagon ride, and check out our gift shop.

 Most visitors take about 1 to 1½ hours to tour the exhibits.

-During the trails period, thousands of wagons rolled down the hill from the Courthouse Square and passed over the property where the museum now sits.
+During the trails period, 1000s of wagons rolled down the hill from the Courthouse Square and passed over the property where the museum now sits.
 Evidence of the migration can still be seen today in the form of swales, or wagon ruts, left in the field directly across the street from the museum campus.
 A 1/4-mile long asphalt pathway circles around the swales.
 Interpretive signs give information about the swales and what it was like to begin the long trail journey.
 Handicapped accessible.

 Ages 6-12 $10.00